Arts and Sciences College Overview

 Sociology, Social Work and Criminal Justice

-Lamar University is a comprehensive public institution that "prepares students for leadership and lifelong learning in a multicultural world."
-In support of this mission, the College of Arts and Sciences has three principal objectives:
+Lamar University is a comprehensive public institution that "engages and empowers students with the skills and knowledge to thrive in their personal lives and chosen fields of endeavor."
+In support of this strategic initiative the College of Arts and Sciences has three principal objectives:

 - To provide an excellent learning environment for all students to develop and refine knowledge and skills essential in cultivating the individual's ability to think critically, communicate effectively, utilize information technology, and participate in a global society;